From scoring the cheapest bottomless mimosas to digging into new cuisines.

 If you want to leave a little (or a lot) tipsy:

 Bottomless mimosa deals are a dime a dozen, but some places really do it right.
+The Park at 14th doesn't just serve up bottomless mimosas for brunch, it also offers unlimited plates with favorites like brioche French toast, bacon and eggs, jerk chicken wings and blackened salmon.
 Richard Sandoval’s El Centro offers a deal that gets you bottomless mimosas and an endless supply of delicious tapas.
 Go hungry.
-At Provision No. 14, you’ll find communal brunching (mascarpone pancakes for everyone!) as well as sharable hand-crafted cocktails, served up in a French press.

 If you want to brunch on a patio:

 When the weather’s perfect, brunching al fresco is practically required.
-A rundown of some of the prettiest patios on which you can catch a breeze with your benedict: Iron Gate, Sequoia, Tabard Inn, Occidental Grill & Seafood, Open City, Maketto, Fiola Mare and Le Diplomate.
+A rundown of some of the prettiest patios on which you can catch a breeze with your benedict: Iron Gate, Sequoia, Tabard Inn, Open City, Maketto, Fiola Mare, Le Diplomate, Mercy Me and St. Anselm.

-Now brunch is decided, but you still have the rest of the day’s meals to plan.
+Now that brunch is decided, plan the rest of the day's meals.
 Discover all of the hottest restaurants and best places to eat in Washington, DC.